-If you're looking for the best 4K TV money can buy in 2022, you’ve come to the right place.
-In this guide, we’ve selected the top 4K TVs to suit a range of budgets and use cases, combining 4K OLED, 4K QLED and LED displays from the likes of LG, Samsung and Sony to help you find the perfect 4K TV for your home setup.
+If you’re looking for the best 4K TV you can buy in 2022, then you’re in the right place.
+In this guide, we’ve selected the top 4K TVs that’ll suit a range of budgets and preferences.
+You’ll find 4K OLED, 4K QLED and LED displays from brands like LG, Samsung and Sony to help you choose the perfect 4K TV for your home.

-However, all 4K TVs aren't made equal – and some are better than others.
-We’ll walk you through the price, specs and features of each TV, comparing elements like Dolby Vision and Atmos support, HDR color range and panel technology.
+Because not all 4K TVs are created equal, we’ll walk you through the price, specifications and features that each TV has to offer and put different ones head-to-head, like Dolby Vision and Atmos support, HDR color range and panel technology.

-Naturally, many of these displays remain pricey – OLED TVs, in particular – but they still pale in comparison to the eye-wateringly expensive 8K TVs available right now.
-If price is top of mind for you, we’ve thrown in some budget 4K TV models too, like the TCL 6-Series, to offer the broadest choice possible.
+As you might expect, many of these displays are pricey (OLED TVs, in particular), but they still pale in comparison to the super expensive 8K TVs that are available right now.
+If price is top of mind for you, we’ve also thrown in some budget 4K TV models, too, like the TCL 6-Series, to give you the broadest choice possible on a budget.

 Best 4K TVs in 2022